 The American Heart Association recommends 500 mg of omega-3’s per day.
 If you are counting on flaxseed and chia to provide you with the recommended amount of omega-3’s, you may be in for a surprise.

-Does your vegetarian diet need an omega-3 supplement?
+Does your plant-based diet need an omega-3 supplement?

-Plant sources contain the short chain fatty acid ALA, which the body can turn into EPA and DHA.
-Unfortunately, only a sorry rate of 5-15% actually converts into the useful long chain kind.
+Plant sources contain the short chain fatty acid ALA, which some people can turn into EPA and DHA.
+Unfortunately, for a lot of us, only a sorry rate of 5-15% actually converts into the useful long chain kind.
 Keep that in mind before splurging on ALA omega-3 fortified Doritos.

 But where did those daily recommended amounts come from anyway?
 Some say that the ratio of omega-6’s to omega-3’s is just as important as the absolute amount; therefore lowering the intake of omega-6’s could suffice in place of an omega-3 supplement.
 Maybe this could work for the average American who consumes omega-6’s and omega-3’s in a 10:1 ratio when the ideal is 4:1, but there may not be enough to cut from a healthy vegetarian diet.